ublue-os/forge/docs/index.md

 ```

 Under the `"Mountpoint:"` you find the actual path on your file system.
 I would recommend you
 symlink this folder to a path more rememberable.
-For example you can do:
+For example you can do the following:

 ```sh
 FORGE_POD_DATA_DIR="$(podman volume inspect ublue-os_forge-data | jq -r '.[0].Mountpoint')"